-Right out of the box you can see the more modern, 21st century look of the IC-7000.
-When compared to the IC-703 and IC-706MKIIG, the IC-7000 has more subtly rounded corners, and flat panel buttons as opposed to the normal looking protruding buttons of the earlier transceivers.
+Right out of the box you can see the more modern, 21st-century look of the IC-7000 (see photo 1).
+When compared to the IC-703 and IC-706MKIIG, the IC-7000 has more subtly rounded corners, and flat panel buttons as opposed to the more familiar protruding buttons of the earlier transceivers.
 Also, the size of the IC-7000 main tuning knob has been increased slightly.
-Along with the tuning dial diameter increase, ICOM increased the number of buttons on the front panel from 14 to 17 - yet the front panel looks less cluttered than the IC-706MKIIG or IC-703.
-When I began setting-up the three radios so I could begin my evaluation, I also saw that the IC-7000 is /2" shorter than the other radios (9" overall length including knobs and heatsink).
+Along with the tuning-dial diameter increase, ICOM increased the number of buttons on the front panel from 14 to 17, yet the front panel looks less cluttered than that of the IC-706MKIIG or IC-703.
+When I began setting up the three radios so I could begin my evaluation, I also saw that the IC-7000 is 1/2 inch shorter than the other radios (9 inches overall length including knobs and heat sink) as you can see in photo 2.